News / Events

 ElectroCognition: A Journey Through the Intersection of AI and Electronic Music

 As improvisatory musicians we actively engage contingency plans in order to balance feedback loops between ourselves and our instruments.
 Douglas Osmun has taken this idea a step further by developing an AI hub that analyzes socially embodied cognition, creating a sort of symbiotic animism that unites participating improvisors and machines.
 The AI hub works as a mediator, helping to balance and control the interactions between the improvisers and their instruments.
 This has allowed for a new level of creativity and innovation, where the boundaries between performer and machine are blurred, resulting in a harmonious and captivating experience for both the musicians and the audience.
 This approach to improvisatory music has the potential to revolutionize the industry and open up new avenues for exploration.
 Joey Bourdeau, percussion - Berk Schneider, trombone & electronics.
-Debut album— ElectroCognition: A Journey Through the Intersection of AI and Electronic Music (release date, winter 2024).
+Debut album— ElectroCognition: A Journey Through the Intersection of AI and Electronic Music (release date, summer 2024).

 "Frozen Grief" Premeire